By Johanna Menzel

 5. Time management

-Especially if secretaries support more than one executive, managing the workload might be one of the biggest challenges.
+Especially if secretaries support more than one executive, managing the workload might be one of the biggest challenges in the administration work of a secretary.
 Secretaries are responsible for coordinating meetings, making appointments, arranging travel and scheduling other activities.
 Scheduling conflicting priorities among executives and last-minute changes make a good time management and other organizational skills essential for a good secretary.

 Secretaries are often expected to be available 24/7 as most of the management executives are working long days.
 The latter often leads to a struggle with the work-life-balance of many secretaries.
 Knowing when to draw the line is half the battle, some employees can make a situation sound more urgent than it really is.
 Secretaries should learn to assess the situation and make decisions accordingly.